RegioExpress: List of services

+As of the December 2023 timetable change the following RegioExpress services exist:

+History

 Until the 2003 timetable overhaul (December 2002 to December 2003), the RegioExpress was limited in circulation.
-One of the main lines which ran as a RegioExpress line (abbreviation: RX) was the Rheintal Express, from St. Gallen through Sargans to Chur (the other was the CityVogel from Zurich to Konstanz).
+One of the main lines which ran as a RegioExpress line (abbreviation: RX) was the Rheintal Express, from St. Gallen through Sargans to Chur (the other was the CityVogel from Zürich to Konstanz).
 As of the 2004 timetable overhaul, the RegioExpress was introduced as faster Regio (formerly regional) trains; the term was thrown into expanded usage.
 The abbreviation was changed to RE instead of the previous RX in the 2005 timetable.
-Recently, several companies have begun to number their RE lines, such as the MGB (e.g. RE42) and the TPF.
+Recently, several companies have begun to number their RE lines, such as the TPF.